rivaelsagala/project-PM-kel-05/dataset/README.roboflow.txt

 * Resize to 640x640 (Stretch)

 The following augmentation was applied to create 3 versions of each source image:
+* 50% probability of horizontal flip
+* 50% probability of vertical flip
+* Equal probability of one of the following 90-degree rotations: none, clockwise, counter-clockwise, upside-down
-* Random rotation of between -14 and +14 degrees
+* Random rotation of between -30 and +30 degrees
+* Random shear of between -30° to +30° horizontally and -30° to +30° vertically